-One of our readers suggested us to come up with a follow-up article on how to find the Firefox Profile, describing some of the folders/files in the Firefox Profile folder on Windows PC.
+One of our readers suggested us to come up with a follow-up article on how to find the Firefox Profile, describing some of the folders/files in the Firefox Profile folder on a Windows PC.
 Particularly, the ones required for an easy reinstall of extensions, passwords, etc. While attempting to oblige to his request, we also thought it necessary to clear up the air around those folders/files located under your Firefox browser profile.

 Firefox browser Profile files and folders